tambej29/SQL/Olist E-commerce EDA/EDA.md

 ORDER BY total_order DESC;
 ```

-What day of the week do most orders occur?
+When are the most orders placed during the week?
 ```sql
 SELECT
 	DAYNAME(order_date) AS day,